MPCA-data/tidytuesdays/README.md

 <br>

 Each week features a new data set to explore.
 Come see examples of how others clean, analyze, and visualize data.
 Learn new methods and share your own.
-Bring your burning questions, new packages, funny graphs, puzzles, and everything else you'd like to discuss.
+Bring your burning questions, new packages, funny graphs, puzzles, and everything else you'd like to discuss about environmental data.

 **:rocket: Explore this week's [[ Data ]](https://github.com/rfordatascience/tidytuesday#datasets)**